Eurydia/cleanpedia-production/src/site/notes/Appendix A/StdChar.md

 isAscii    a    => ...
 ```

+**Behavior**

-**Behavior**: returns true if `a` is a 7-bit ASCII character.
+It returns true if `a` is a 7-bit ASCII character.

-The ASCII value of `a` has to be between 0 and 127 inclusive to return true.
+ASCII code of `a` has to be between 0 and 127 inclusive to return true.

 See [7-bit ASCII characters](https://en.wikipedia.org/wiki/ASCII) for more information.